josema88/jmordonez-site/content/posts/why-should-you-consider-rest-apis-for-your-application-architecture.md

 In the last decade, a Software REST architecture style has become popular.
 RESTful Web Services are presented as a great alternative to SOAP-based services due to their simplicity and light nature, as well as the ability to transmit data directly over HTTP.

-To provide scalability and interoperability to a platform, it is key to implement a technological tool that has the ability to be reused within another technological platform that is required.
+To provide scalability and interoperability to a platform, it is very important to implement a technological tool that has the ability to be reused within any other technological platform required.
 A software architecture oriented to the resources' recovery such as REST allows an application to be invoked as a service providing the ability to access its functions from another platform.

 Regardless of the programming language or framework in which it is developed, a REST API allows us to communicate different systems and platforms thanks to the use of HTTP.
 Currently, these architectures can be implemented both in “On-Premise” infrastructure and in a public cloud such as Azure, AWS, or GCP and even in a hybrid model that combines the 2 approaches.